-In 2002, the Oxford Philharmonic Orchestra was appointed Orchestra in Residence at the University of Oxford in an agreement between the Chancellor, Masters and Scholars of the University and the Orchestra.
-This Residency offers training and performance opportunities to Oxford University students.
+The Oxford Philharmonic Orchestra was appointed the first ever Orchestra in Residence at the University of Oxford in 2002, in an agreement between the Chancellor, Masters and Scholars of the University and the Orchestra.

-Our Side-by-Side scheme provides the opportunity for the most talented next generation of musicians from Oxfordshire to sit Side-by-Side with a professional player in the opening work of at least three of our Oxford season concerts.
-This is a unique opportunity for students to fulfil their potential by participating in an unparalleled performance experience reaching beyond what ordinary music education provides.
+A chance for young musicians from Oxfordshire to sit Side-by-Side with a professional player in the opening work of at least three of our Oxford season concerts.